 Vegan Options Near Oracle Park

-We also did a little research around the park to find some good vegan eats in case you want to grab a bite to eat before or after the game.
-It may not come as a surprise that there are a plethora of vegan restaurants to choose from in the area – way too many to list here.
+We also did a little research around the park to find some good vegan eats in case you want to grab a bite before or after the game.
+It may not come as a surprise that there are a plethora of vegan restaurants to choose from in the area.
+Here are a couple:

 Shizen Vegan Sushi Bar and Izakaya